RedisLabs/redislabs-docs/content/stack/release-notes/redisearch/redisearch-2.8-release-notes.md

   - Skip Sorter - applied when there is no sort of any kind.
 The query can return once it reaches the `LIMIT` requested results.

-  - Partial Range - applied when there is a `SORTBY` a numeric field, with no filter or filter by the same numeric field, the query iterate on a range large enough to satisfy the `LIMIT` requested results.
+  - Partial Range - applied when there is a `SORTBY` a numeric field, with no filter or filter by the same numeric field, the query iterates on a range large enough to satisfy the `LIMIT` requested results.

   - Hybrid - applied when there is a `SORTBY` a numeric field in addition to another non-numeric filter.
 Some results will get filtered, and the initial range may not be large enough.
 The iterator then is rewinded with the following ranges, and an additional iteration takes place to collect `LIMIT` requested results.